 Our current Pastor, Dr. Patrick M. Montgomery, arrived as Pastor in 1997 and met the task of building up the church in the wake of some very lean years.
 Bill Eaton joined the church staff as Associate Pastor December 1, 2000 and he and his family relocated in 2005.

 First Presbyterian Church ended its first 100 years in 2005 as a healthy, growing, vibrant church blessed with a wealth of talented members and staff, a full calendar of church programs and activities plus an excellent physical plant.
-A year of celebration began in January of 2005 to mark the anniversary of the founding of this church and to look forward to the future.
+A year of celebration began in January of 2005 to mark the anniversary of the founding of this church and to look forward to

 Together we look forward to the future, glorifying God and uniting in fellowship with one another.